p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 after each such successful operation, update 'polling status' on S3.

 This example is based on a real microservice.
-It is built without any frameworks apart from Guice to provide dependency injection, but this is irrelevant here.
+It is built without any frameworks apart from Guice to provide dependency injection.
 To avoid overcomplication, everything happens in one thread.
 Additionally, error while contacting any of the external services means the pipeline breaks.
 (OK, some failed HTTP calls might be retried two or three times, but if this fails the pipeline breaks.
 This is acceptable - thanks to storing 'polling status' on S3, the next run will continue from the place where previously broke).

-All external services are exposed through REST, but it does not matter here.
-What is important is that contacting them is a side effect.
+All external services are exposed through REST, but what truly matters is that contacting them is a side effect.

 Having understood the flow of the service, we are ready to analyze some of its crucial parts to learn how Vavr helps in achieving that.